Akshay231196/Retail_Sales_Analysis_SQL/README.md

 where dr =1
 ```

-8. **Write a SQL query to find the top 5 customers based on the highest total sales **:
+**8. Write a SQL query to find the top 5 customers based on the highest total sales**:
 ```sql
 Select customer_id, Sum(total_sale) as Total_Sales from retail_sales
 group by customer_id